Definition: APA Citation

 |Simpson, B. (1999).
 Cartooning and psychology.
 Hollywood, CA: American Psychological Association.
 Retrieved March 5, 2001 from the World Wide Web: http://www.apa.org/journals/simpson.html|

 (cf. APA manual 2010: 198-204; Hascher o.
 J.: 7; Samac et al. 2014, 116-122; Szuchman 2005: 106; UCOL 2015: 7,18)

-If you would like to quote in APA citation style, you have to make sure that the first line of each reference is left-justified and all following lines are indented (cf. Beins 2012: 106):
+If you would like to quote using APA citation style, you have to make sure that the first line of each reference is left-justified and all following lines are indented (cf. Beins 2012: 106):

-If you would like to quote in APA citation style, you have to make sure that the first line of each reference is left-justified and all following lines are indented (cf. Beins 2012: 106).
+If you would like to quote using APA citation style, you have to make sure that the first line of each reference is left-justified and all following lines are indented (cf. Beins 2012: 106).